 As differential shrinkage develops, panel edges lift off the ground, requiring the center portion of the panel to carry the panel weight, compressing the base and soil under it.
 So the centroid of a panel loses elevation as the edges of the panel gain elevation.
 When floor panels curl, “panel rocking” occurs as forklift traffic passes over them, eventually causing cracks to develop parallel to panel perimeters (where the panel leaves the ground) as the flexural strength of the slab is exceeded.

-Owners push for no-curl floors but construction companies and product manufacturers are the ones bringing change by introducing products that reduce both shrinkage and curling in floor slabs.
+Owners push for no-curl floors but construction companies and product manufacturers are bring change by introducing products that reduce both shrinkage and curling in floor slabs.
 Today any designer can specify high dosage levels of steel or synthetic macro fibers or shrinkage reducing admixtures (SRAs) to improve the long term performance of floors, or they can specify proprietary products requiring licensed installers.
 DuctilCrete, based in Gilberts, Ill., is an example of a proprietary system that works through an alliance of contractors in the U.S. to install floors guaranteed not to curl.
-Since the inception of the concept, the company has successfully placed over 30 million square feet of floors, toppings, and paving.
+Since the inception of the concept, the company has successfully placed over 30 million square feet of floors, toppings and paving.
 They employ a systems approach, bringing many elements together to produce the desired results.
+Their system includes:

-Engineering — Bruce Randall, P.E., S.E., who heads the engineering division for DuctilCrete, says they provide the engineering for every project contracted.
+Bruce Randall, who heads the engineering division for DuctilCrete, says they provide the engineering for every project contracted.
 It starts during the bid process — alliance contractors submit contract documents to Randall’s group, who re-engineer the floors to DuctilCrete requirements, sending stamped drawings and specifications back to the contractor.
+Randall says they often work as delegated engineers for the floor slab, cooperating with the prime professional who has overall responsibility for a project.

-Vapor retarders — Eliminating moisture movement from the subbase into floor slabs and providing a “slip-sheet” to accommodate panel movement.
+Eliminating moisture movement from the subbase into floor slabs and providing a “slip-sheet” to increase panel movement.

-Providing a warranty — Randall says their marketing leverage with owners is their warranty.
+Randall says their marketing leverage with owners is their warranty.
 “We provide specifications and details for all installations, based on owner needs and local conditions.
 Each project is supplied with stamped drawings and our multi-year services warranty,” he says.
+“This, along with professional liability insurance provides a superior comfort level for owners.”

 Like Peak Construction, the Kajima Building & Design Group (KBD), with headquarters in Atlanta, GA, is a design-build construction company.
 John Evans, the regional manager for the Chicago office for KBD , says they are a subsidiary of Kajma USA, whose parent company is located in Japan.
 “In the past, clients occasionally complained about curling floors and related problems.
 We could only advise them to grind-down curled areas and perform maintenance at joints,” he says.
-“Five years ago we were introduced by Scurto Cement to DuctilCrete and saw one of their completed projects — we were impressed.
-In the past two years we’ve specified over 2.3 million square feet of DuctilCrete, and are currently working with a developer who is impressed to the point of specifying DuctilCrete slabs on over 3.5 million square foot of new projects.”
+“Five years ago we were introduced by Scurto Cement to Ductilcrete and saw one of their completed projects—we were impressed.”
+Since then we’ve specified over 2.3 million square feet of DuctilCrete in the last 2 years, and are currently working with a developer who is impressed to the point of specifying Ductilcrete slabs on over 3.5 million square foot of new projects.

 Addressing the issues presented by floor slabs that curl over time calls for revolutionary change.
 Owners increasingly demand affordable floors that meet the specified requirements at the time of installation, and provide low maintenance great performance for many years.
 Contractors are learning how to give them what they want.